ednira/cnets_project/README.md

 - **code**: two algorithms written in Python,for discovery and visualization, are found at <a href=cnets_project/object-centric/code>cnets_project/object-centric/code</a>

-### ------- Note for Shahrzad -------- :
-The code is in the folder 'demonstration' now because we still need to "clean" it (cooments etc).
-When we have the final files they will be moved to the folder 'code' as indicated in the previous bullet.
-Please, delete this note after reading it, thanks :)

-- **demo**:  a <a href=cnets_project/object-centric/notebook/demonstration.ipynb>Jupyter notebook</a> implements the method described in the paper and interactively provides a step-by-step demonstration of the main features
+- **demo**:  a <a href=cnets_project/object-centric/demonstration/demonstration.ipynb>Jupyter notebook</a> implements the method described in the paper and interactively provides a step-by-step demonstration of the main features

 - **data**: the order-management OCEL 2.0 event log in the folder <a href=cnets_project/object-centric/data>cnets_project/object-centric/data</a> is used in the demonstration Jupyter notebook.
 It is a public log obtained by simulating the order management log in the former OCEL standard using CPN-Tools.
 The <a href="https://zenodo.org/records/8428112">complete description of the order-management business process</a> and <a href="https://www.ocel-standard.org/event-logs/overview/">other public OCEL 2.0 event logs</a> are available.
 To use them with our algorithm, they should be saved in the <a href=cnets_project/object-centric/data>cnets_project/object-centric/data</a> folder too.

-- **dependencies**: the  <a href=cnets_project/object-centric/dependencies/requirements.txt>`requirements.txt`</a> file contains the packages needed
+- **dependencies**: the  <a href=cnets_project/object-centric/requirements.txt>`requirements.txt`</a> file contains the packages needed

 ## Setup

+This tool was developed in <a href="https://www.python.org/downloads/release/python-3110/">Python 3.11.0</a>.
+To use it, the following is needed:

+**1.** Python should be installed in your computer.

+**2.** The packages available in <a href=cnets_project/object-centric/requirements.txt>`requirements.txt`</a> should be installed in your computer.
+This can be achieved by using the following command:

+####
+    pip install -r requirements.txt